-Maitland Regional Art Gallery, or MRAG for short as locals passionately call it, is a community driven public gallery where everyone is always welcome and entry is free.
+Maitland Regional Art Gallery, or MRAG for short, is a community-driven public gallery where everyone is always welcome and entry is free.

 Whether you are an art lover or have never visited a gallery in your life, MRAG is a place for everyone.